davidmeadejr/github-curriculum-vitae/README.md

 * ### Builder (Proactive)

 Adaptive and versatile, with over 4.5 and 1+ years of technical experience in FinTech and web3.
 Having worked for two web3 start-ups helping build metaverse and DeFi products.
 I have delivered consistently excellent results for start-ups and established, globally operating corporates.
-Well-qualified and a life-long builder who enjoys building things people want but they don't know how to get.
+Well-qualified and a life-long builder who enjoys building things people want but they do not know how to get.
 Most notably, selected as one of 30 out of over 100+ applicants.
 As one of the best and brightest underrepresented minds in the United Kingdom.
 To solve tech challenges at Google’s London Headquarters

 <!-- **👣 Footprints**